 We paid \$0.4 million fees to the lender and third parties which is reflected as a discount on the CIBC Loan and is being accreted over the life of the term loan using the effective interest method.
-During the three months ended

-March 31, 2022 and 2021, we recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million, respectively.
+During the three months ended June 30, 2022 and 2021, the Company recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million and less than \$0.1 million, respectively.
+During the six months ended June 30, 2022 and 2021, the Company recorded interest expense related to debt discount and debt issuance costs of CIBC Loan of less than \$0.1 million and \$0.1 million, respectively.

-Interest expense on the CIBC Loan amounted \$0.2 million and \$0.2 million during the three months ended March 31, 2022 and 2021, respectively.
+Interest expense on the CIBC Loan amounted \$0.2 million and \$0.2 million during the three months ended June 30, 2022 and 2021, respectively.
+Interest expense on the CIBC Loan amounted \$0.4 million and \$0.4 million during the six months ended June 30, 2022 and 2021, respectively.